Double Robust Bayesian Inference on Average Treatment Effects: Main Theoretical Results

 To the best of our knowledge, this is the first BvM theorem that entails the double robustness.
-We discuss the distinction with Theorem 2 in \cite{ray2020causal}.
-Their work laid the theoretical foundation that supports the usefulness of propensity score adjustments to the prior related to the least-favorable directions.
-They showed that propensity score-dependent priors can allow for weak regularity conditions on the propensity score function, coining the corresponding property as the single robustness.
+We discuss the distinction from Theorem 2 in \cite{ray2020causal}.
+Their work laid the theoretical foundation for Bayesian inference based on propensity score adjusted priors.
+Specifically, under this prior adjustment, they establish a BvM result under weak regularity conditions on the propensity score function.
 Our analysis differs from \cite{ray2020causal} in two crucial ways.
-First, we improve on their Lemma 3 by showing that it is possible to verify the prior stability condition for propensity score-dependent priors under the product structure in Assumption \ref{Assump:Donsker}, modulo the ``bias term" $b_{0,\eta}$.
-This separation is essential to identify the source of the stringent regularity condition, such as the Donsker property on $m_{\eta}$, which is mainly used to eliminate $b_{0,\eta}$.
-Second, our proposal introduces an explicit debiasing step, borrowing key insights from recent developments in the double machine learning literature.
-In contrast, the prior correction alone is not sufficient to eliminate this bias term under double robust smoothness conditions.
+First, we improve on their Lemma 3 by showing that it is possible to verify the prior stability condition for propensity score-adjusted priors under the product structure in Assumption \ref{Assump:Donsker}, modulo the ``bias term" $b_{0,\eta}$.
+This separation is essential to identify the source of the restrictive condition, such as the Donsker property on $m_{\eta}$, which is mainly used to eliminate $b_{0,\eta}$.
+Second, our proposal introduces an explicit debiasing step, borrowing key insights from recent developments in the DML literature.

+\begin{remark}[Connection with frequentist robust estimation] In our BvM theorem, we do not restrict the centering estimator $\widehat{\tau}$, as long as it admits the linear representation as in \eqref{def:est:chi}.
+A popular frequentist estimator for the ATE that achieves double robustness is

+based on frequentist-type pilot estimators $\widehat{m}$ of the conditional mean function $m_0$ and $\widehat{\gamma}$ of the Riesz representer $\gamma_0$; see \cite{robins1995} and more recently \cite{ChernozhukovNeweySingh2020a,ChernozhukovNeweySingh2020b}.
+The double robust or double machine learning estimator \eqref{freq_DR} recenters the plug-in type functional by an explicit correction factor that depends on the Riesz representer.\footnote{Another popular method in the statistics literature is the targeted learning approach \citep{vanderLaan2011tl,benkeser2017doubly}. } Our main result establishes the asymptotic equivalence of our estimator and \eqref{freq_DR}.
+This not only offers frequentist validity to our Bayesian procedure but also provides a Bayesian interpretation for doubly robust frequentist methods.